-The UT System draft was shared with the UT Health Science Center at San Antonio Working Group.
+The UT System draft was shared with the UT Health San Antonio Working Group.
 The final document of the UT System Concealed Carry Working Group was delivered to Chancellor McRaven and the Presidents of the UT System Campuses on January 11, 2016.
 (See Appendix B.)

-Previous section: « UT System and Health Science Center Working Groups
+Previous section: « UT System and UT Health San Antonio Working Groups